The President's Post

 In addition to Read Across America, I want to make sure all AEA members are aware of opportunities to give feedback to develop Arkansas’s state plan under the new Every Student Succeeds Act commonly referred to as ESSA.
 ESSA is the new Federal law that replaced the troubled No Child Left Behind law and presents an opportunity for educators to help shape Arkansas’s accountability measures.
 Arkansas is moving away from punitive accountability measures and toward a more supportive accountability framework.
 Under ESSA, every state is required to develop a state accountability plan which includes multiple measures.

 We have just begun to see legislation presented at the State Capitol that seeks to move us toward a more supportive model of evaluation.
 For example, HB1424 is a proposal moving through the legislative process that hopes to do just that.
-This bill makes several changes to the Teacher Evaluation and Support System better known as TESS.
+This bill makes several changes to the Teacher Excellence and Support System better known as TESS.
 AEA testified in support of this bill when it was heard in both the House and Senate Education Committees.
 This bill would:

 · Amend summative evaluations.
 One overall rating is required for summative evaluations only.
 This means no domain level ratings will be required.
 All evidence contributes to one overall summative rating.